 The Dependant Spouse Offset is being phased out.

-From 1 July 2011 (i.e. effective for the 2011-12 tax year), the dependent spouse tax offset is restricted, and is only available for a spouse:
+From 1 July 2011 the dependent spouse tax offset is only available for a spouse

 - born before 1 July 1971; or

 - unable to work due to invalidity or carer obligations.

-From 1 July 2012 the offset is further restricted to dependent spouses born before 1 July 1952
+From 1 July 2012 the offset has been further restricted to dependent spouses born before 1 July 1952

 Family Tax Benefit Part B exclusion: The offset is excluded for taxpayers whose adjusted taxable income (see below) is more than $150,000, or a member of a Family Tax Benefit Part B family.

-Value of Offset: For those still eligible to claim, the maximum dependent spouse tax offset is:
+For those still eligible to claim, the maximum dependent spouse tax offset value is:

 - $2,423 in 2012-13

 - $2,355 in 2011-12

-Income Test: The value of the offset reduces by $1 for every $4 by which the adjusted taxable income (see below) of the dependent spouse exceeds $282.
-This effectively removes the offset value at the upper limit of adjusted taxable income of:
+The value of the offset is reduced by $1 for every $4 by which the adjusted taxable income (see below) of the dependent spouse exceeds $282.
+This removes the offset value at the upper limit of adjusted taxable income of:

 - $9,974 (2012-13)